juliandkatz/jdk-lattice-code-test/README.md

 API_KEY=putyourapikeyhere
 ```

 in the `./server` directory.
 This is not stored in source control as it is a secret.
+I can email you mine if you prefer.

 2. From the main project directory, run `make install`